Equivariant symmetry-aware head pose estimation for fetal MRI

-\paragraph{Clinical-Young} E(3)-Pose yields accurate pose estimates in clinical acquisitions of younger ages, outperforming all baseline methods.
-This difference is more pronounced when training on dHCP, which consists of higher-SNR volumes and presents an even larger distribution shift from clinical data compared to Research-Fetal.
+E(3)-Pose yields accurate pose estimates in clinical acquisitions of younger ages, outperforming all baselines.
+This difference is more pronounced when training on dHCP, which consists of higher-SNR volumes and presents a larger distribution shift from clinical data compared to Research-Fetal.
 E(3)-Pose is the only method that maintains its performance in both training settings, highlighting the robust generalization advantages of our method.
 For further insight, we study the performance as a function of GA.
-Fig.~\ref{fig:early_ga} reveals that template-based methods (FireANTs and EquiTrack) break down on younger fetuses, where underdeveloped, spherical brain shapes and the lack of structure differentiation within the brain~\cite{zhan2013} lead to alignment ambiguities (Fig.~\ref{fig:examples}).
-6DRep and RbR remain relatively stable across GAs when trained on Research-Fetal: by removing dependence on specific anatomical markers, direct pose regression is less sensitive to the lack of fine-grained details.
-However, pose regression with standard CNNs struggles to generalize to younger GAs when trained on dHCP, suggesting that these methods are prone to overfitting to the training distribution.
+Fig.~\ref{fig:early_ga}a reveals that template-based methods (FireANTs and EquiTrack) break down on younger fetuses, where underdeveloped, spherical brain shapes and the lack of structure differentiation within the brain lead to alignment ambiguities~\cite{zhan2013}.
+When trained on Research-Fetal, direct pose regression (6DRep and RbR) remains relatively stable across GAs.
+By removing dependence on specific anatomical markers, these methods are less sensitive to the lack of fine-grain details.
+However, when trained on dHCP, standard CNNs struggle to generalize to younger GAs, suggesting that these methods are prone to overfitting.
 In contrast, E(3)-Pose provides accurate results across GAs and training datasets.